suffolklibraries/lgc/content/collections/events/wild-about-kirkley-17-05.md

     content:
       -
         type: text
-        text: 'Suffolk Artlink welcomes you to celebrate Soil and Land through a series of regular, inspiring' -
+        text: 'Suffolk Artlink welcomes you to celebrate Soil and Land through a series of regular, inspiring and restorative get-togethers centred around Kirkley as part of the Wild About Kirkley project.'
-        type: hard_break
-      -
-        type: text
-        text: 'and restorative get-togethers centred around Kirkley as part of the Wild About Kirkley' -
-        type: hard_break
-      -
-        type: text
-        text: project.
       -
         type: hard_break
   -